What Is Reactive Maintenance? (Types, Costs & Examples)

 3. Overtime for Relevant Employees

-On top of the initial hemorrhaging of money that reactive maintenance typically requires, you may also have to pay overtime for employees who are responsible for the equipment in question.
+On top of the initial cost, you may also have to pay overtime for employees.
 For instance, if there are one or two staff members who run the failed machine more frequently than anyone else, you may find you need their extensive knowledge about the broken equipment as you consider repairs.

 4. Shorter Equipment Life Expectancy

-If your only maintenance strategy is to do just enough to keep a valuable piece of equipment up and running, it’ll deteriorate that much faster — meaning you’ll have to replace the equipment faster and its lifespan will be shorter than if you had taken the regular maintenance steps throughout the course of its lifecycle.
+If you only do enough to keep a valuable machine running, it will deteriorate much faster.
+This means you’ll have to replace the equipment faster, and its lifespan will be shorter than if you had taken the regular maintenance steps throughout the course of its lifecycle.

 5. Higher Energy Costs